krussll/etsysimplicity/_posts/2020-10-25-how-important-are-reviews-on-etsy.md

 ---
 layout: post
-title:  "How important are reviews on Etsy?"
+title:  "How important are reviews on Etsy?
+EXPLAINED!"
 categories: [ q-and-a , reviews]
 author: reece
 image: assets/images/post-banners/how-important-are-reviews-on-etsy.jpg
-featured: false
+featured: true
 description: "Just how important are reviews to your Etsy store?
 Find out the hidden influences reviews are having on your store, and how you can take advantage of them"
 ---